Surprising facts about Easter packaging

 Little-known Easter facts

 Again delving back into history, the Easter bunny appears to have originated in Germany during the Middle Ages.
 The first story of a rabbit (later named the “Easter Bunny”) hiding eggs in a garden was published in 1680.
-Dutch settlers took the tradition to the United States in the 1700s.
+Dutch settlers took the tradition to the US in the 1700s.

 Another US tradition is “The White House Easter egg roll” event.
-This event has been celebrated by the President of the United States and their families since 1878 after children approached President Rutherford B. Hayes to ask about a possible Easter egg roll.
+This event has been celebrated by the President of the United States and their families since 1878, following a request by children to President Rutherford B. Hayes for a possible Easter egg roll.
 He loved the idea, and it’s since become an annual White House event.

-Besides eating copious amounts of chocolate and treats, many people spend time with families and friends over the Easter holidays.
+Besides eating copious amounts of chocolates and treats, many people spend time with families and friends over the holidays.
 However, in Germany, it is technically illegal to dance on Good Friday out of respect for the religious holiday.

 In Norway, it is traditional to read crime stories over Easter weekend.
-This unusual custom dates back to 1923, when two authors promoted their new crime novel by taking out an advert on the front page of a popular Norwegian newspaper.
+This unusual custom dates back to 1923, when two authors promoted their new crime novel by placing an advertisement on the front page of a popular Norwegian newspaper.

 Excessive Easter packaging